-Segment 2 is a two-lane roadway between Auburn City limits and the county line, which is adjacent to the SR 193 juncture with Old Foresthill Road and a bridge, which splits Placer County and El Dorado County.
+Segment 2 is a two-lane roadway between Auburn City limits and the County line, which is adjacent to the SR 193 juncture with Old Foresthill Road and a bridge, which splits Placer County and El Dorado County.
 The American River confluence is located slightly north of the juncture.
 This segment appears to have recently been paved from PM 1.4 to 0.93.
 Segment 2 is shown with parking locations and other points of interest in Figure 40.
 A review of the 5-year collision history revealed no areas with excessive, directly remediable collisions.

 There is a vista point near PM 1.67 overlooking the canyon and American River as shown in Figure 41.
 This is located between two curves which creates limited sight distance to enter and exit the area for both directions.
 The pullout area has cracked asphalt pavement and gravel closer to the guardrail.
 This is a large area that should be able to accommodate 15 vehicles.
-Due to the lack of trail access at this paved pullout, this area was not considered as a promising potential for a shuttle stop.
+This lot provides sufficient additional parking space that wouldn't otherwise be used for recreational visitors, lacking a nearby trailhead.
+As such, this area has potential as a shuttle stop.
+Preliminary sight distance checks were performed at this recommended shuttle location.
+However, more detailed engineering assessments to determine adequate sight distance at this proposed shuttle stop location would be required prior to implementation.